Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 • Northeast Fairfield Zone covers Northeast Fairfield (formerly serviced by FAST Routes 2 and 4).
 Three locations on Travis Air Force Base (David Grant Medical Center, BX, and Call Center) are also served (eligible military ID is required).
 A connection can be made to FAST Routes 1, 3, and 6 to travel outside the zone.

-For additional information regarding FAST Connect visit fasttransit.org/microtransit/.
+For additional information regarding FAST Connect visit https://fasttransit.org/microtransit/.

 FAST Connect ADA is reserved for qualifying persons with disabilities unable to board a FAST bus, access a FAST bus stop, or otherwise navigate the regular fixed route bus system due to a disability defined by the American with Disabilities Act (ADA).
 This does not include disabilities that only make using accessible fixed route bus service complicated or inconvenient.

-Persons wishing to become ADA paratransit certified need to call the Solano Mobility Call Center at (707) 541-7184 for information and instructions on completing an evaluation.
+Persons wishing to become ADA paratransit certified need to call the Solano Mobility Call Center at (707) 541-7184 for information and instructions on completing an in-person evaluation.
 Once the applicant’s disability is evaluated, the applicant will receive a determination of eligibility within 21 calendar days.
 Applicants who are ADA paratransit certified will be mailed a Solano County ADA Paratransit ID Card with an explanation of the FAST Connect ADA paratransit system and instructions on how to use it.
-Persons eligible to ride FAST Connect ADA may also use the Local Reduced Fare Taxi Program and the Intercity Taxi Program.
+Persons eligible to ride FAST Connect ADA are also eligible for the Intercity Taxi Program.

 Intercity Taxi Program